awsmug/torro-forms/README.txt

 * **Lightweight CSS** - Easy to overwrite CSS in frontend.
 * **CVS Export** - Get your results as CVS file.

+**Languages**

+* English
+* German

+Feel free to add your own language.
+We will add it to the code if you send us Language files in your language.

 **Bug Reporting**

 Please report issues at Github: